 If you’re feeling down, sluggish, or unfocused, you may be able to eat your way out of it.
-Now, don’t get me wrong, I don’t mean gorging yourself on potato chips and fast food to fill that void that is probably a symptom of something else.
-I mean that science has proven that what we eat directly affects not only our physical health, but our mental and emotional health too.
+Not gorging yourself on potato chips and fast food, but science has proven that what we eat directly affects not only our physical health, but our mental and emotional health too.

 Not surprisingly, processed foods (i.e. junk food) can be a real downer, whereas whole foods can make you feel energized and alert.
 More specifically, different foods stimulate the release of different chemical messengers, so it’s important to be aware of the effects food can carry, and use it to your advantage.

 When you want to lift your spirits, try a combination of the following practices:

 Eat a Healthy Breakfast: A good breakfast is a great way to start your day out on the right foot, and foods rich in carbohydrates are great energy yielding components to base your breakfast around.
 Contrary to popular fad diets, carbohydrates are one of the main fuels for our bodies.
 Just be sure to eat whole grain carbohydrates, such as old-fashioned or steel cut oats, whole wheat breads, and sugar-free breakfast cereals.
 Whole grains are important because they are absorbed slowly and keep your blood sugar levels stable.
 Swinging blood sugar is a common cause of irritability, so eating a healthy whole grain breakfast is an important way to regulate your mood.

 Drink Plenty of Water: Two of the symptoms of dehydration are tiredness and irritability.
 Keep a bottle of water with you at all times and make sure that you drink water at regular intervals.
 When you start to feel grumpy or unfocused, take a sip.
 Tea, coffee and soft drinks are not substitutes for water, but fresh fruits such as grapes and apples can help you stay hydrated.